Kai124816/Tensor_Storage/README.md

 C++ Compiler: Ensure you have a C++17 compatible compiler installed.

+OpenMP library: Required for Multithreading.

-ROCm SDK: Required for AMD GPU support.
+ROCm SDK: Required for AMD GPU support if you want to run the BLCO MTTKRP.
 Follow the ROCm installation guide to set up the SDK on your system.

 ## Downloading Tensors

-1. Use wget and the URL of the tensor you want to test.
-This should return a .gz file
-2. Use gunzip to unzip the .gz file.
-3. Compile the clean_tns.cc file using the command g++ -std=c++17 -O2 -o clean_tns clean_tns.cc
-4. Use the object file to clean out the tensor: (Ex)./clean_tns amazon-reviews.tns
-5. Use the command wc -l tensor.tns to see if the number of non zeros was modified
-6. Run your program
-7. Remove the tensor file to save space
+1. Run the download_and_convert.sh file followed by the tensor link and the type of data it holds ex() ./download_and_convert.sh https://frostt-tensors.s3.us-east-2.amazonaws.com/1998DARPA/1998darpa.tns.gz int
+2. The download_and_convert.sh script will generate a tensor.bin file which you can rename if you choose to.

 Note: you can use the head -n 100 to read the first 100 lines of the file and to check what data type the file is

 ## Compilation and Execution

-Default compilation Instruction to test BLCO tensor: hipcc -std=c++17 -O3 -fopenmp blco_tests.cc -o build/test_blco
+Default compilation Instruction to test BLCO tensor: hipcc -std=c++17 -O3 -fopenmp blco_tests.cc -o test_blco

 other options:
 -Wall: For extra warnings